Primary Hyperparathyroidism

 How common is hyperparathyroidism?

 In the United States, about 100,000 people develop the disorder each year.
 It is the third most prevalent endocrine disease, following diabetes mellitus and thyroid disorders.
 Women outnumber men two to one, and risk increases with age, occurring in 1/500 females and 1/2,000 males over the age of 40.
 In women 60 years and older, two out of 1,000 will develop hyperparathyroidism each year.
-A history of childhood irradiation to the face or neck is the risk factor for the development of primary hyperparathyroidism.
+A history of childhood irradiation to the face or neck is a risk factor for the development of primary hyperparathyroidism.
 Primary hyperparathyroidism is a more common disorder than previously documented.
-It is crucial to evaluate even mild hypercalcemia, because 43% of these patients have primary hyperparathyroidism.
+It is crucial to evaluate even mild hypercalcemia because 43% of these patients have primary hyperparathyroidism.
 Primary hyperparathyroidism is underdiagnosed and undertreated.

-What are symptoms of primary hyperparathyroidism?
+What are the symptoms of primary hyperparathyroidism?

 How to make a diagnosis of primary hyperparathyroidism?